-With more than 17 years of experience in manufacturing and supply of natural stone products in every corner of world, Regatta has been exporting high-quality quartzite products in almost every country.
-Dedicated customer service, stringent quality checks, on-time deliveries, reasonable prices and state-of-the-art safety measures during transportation are some of factors come with Regatta Universal Exports for an unbeatable customer experience.
+With more than 17 years of experience in manufacturing and supply of natural stone products in every corner of the world, Regatta has been exporting high-quality quartzite products in almost every country.
+Dedicated customer service, stringent quality checks, on-time deliveries, reasonable prices, and state-of-the-art safety measures during transportation are some of the factors come with Regatta Universal Exports for unbeatable customer experience.

 Despite many confusions regarding quartzite, it has gained immense popularity worldwide for its distinguishing features.
 It is used for a bevy of construction applications, both inside and outside homes.
-Roofing, wall cladding and paving are some of quartzite’s outdoor applications, while steps, risers, flooring, countertops and interior cladding are its popular indoor applications.
+Roofing, wall cladding, and paving are some of the quartzite’s outdoor applications, while steps, risers, flooring, countertops, and interior cladding are its popular indoor applications.

 - Affordable: Owing to its wonderful properties, it may seem to be an expensive countertop option.
 While quartzite can be costlier than wooden or laminate countertops, it is still cheaper than many varieties of marble.
 Nevertheless, the price depends on the “rarity” and demand of any natural stone; be it granite, marble or quartzite.
 The thickness of the countertop slab also decides the price of the quartzite countertop; more the thickness, higher would the price.